mjhaahr/LED-USB-Hub/README.md

 - Version 1 Details:
   - V1 used an Adafruit KB2040 Dev Board instead of a standalone implementation
   - V1 used the SL2.1a USB Hub and was a poor attempt to get USB working
+- Future Changes:
+  - Maybe replace 3.3V Regulators with ASM1117 (or something similarly simple but easy to solder)
+  - Replace the crystals with something in a smaller package
+  - Shrink more
+  - Add more RGB LEDs